 Although not required, the system is designed to accept the estimated percent cover of each species, within each strata, and within each microhabitat.
 Percent cover of any cover code in any microhabitat should not exceed 100%.

 To add a new plant occurrence, click the Add Flora Record Button.
 This will open a set of fields (Figure 38).
 Enter the common name or any part of the species name to bring up a select list.
 Enter the Polygon Code, Cover Code, % Cover, Native Status, and any Comments.
 Click the Add Another to save the information, or Cancel.
-If the same species occurs in different polygons clicking Add Same Species will duplicate species name with blank cover and polygon grids to be filled in by the data tech.
+If the same species occurs in different polygons clicking Add Same Species will auto-fill several of the data fields.

 Native Status, Wetland Status, and Cover Code Species

 Unidentified plant species should be listed generally in the species field, with notations such as “sp.1” or “yellow flower” placed in the Comments field.
 It is important to note, however, that the database calculates species counts by concatenating the Species and the Comments fields.
 Therefore, Carex listed in one polygon with "sp 1" in the Comments field and Carex in a different polygon without that comment will show up as two species.
-While this is particularly helpful in certain situations (unknown grass with “sp.1” in the details and unknown grass with “sp.2” will be appropriately reflected as two species), it is important to maintain consistency when making multiple entries for the same species.
+While this is particularly helpful in certain situations (unknown grass with “sp.1” in the details and unknown grass with “sp.2” will be appropriately reflected as two species), it is important to maintain consistency in the comments when making multiple entries for the same species.

 Once data have been entered, you may edit the entries by clicking the Polygon Code.
 You may also delete entries by clicking the checkbox next to it and then the Delete Record Button.
 Clicking the Species field will open the Flora Taxa Editor form, (Figure 39) that lists the scientific name, common name, USDA symbol, wetland status, and default codes.
 The subform below lists each site in the database where that particular species has been reported.